imbrish/letsencrypt/README.md

 ## Usage

-Certificates can be issued/renewed by running script manually.
+Certificates can be issued/renewed by running the command manually.

-Run script as executable:
+Run script as an executable:

 ```bash
 # Make the script executable